Full Scale

 Unfortunately, developing a solid mobile app is complex.
 You’ve got to make something that people need, then get them to use it, and still, you will almost always have stiff competition.
 There are over 2 million apps on Google’s Play Store and Apple’s App Store.

-In this highly competitive market, there’s no silver bullet for developing a successful mobile application.
+There’s no silver bullet in this highly competitive market for developing a successful mobile application.
 In this article, we’ll cover some of the top challenges in mobile app development and how to manage them.

 Challenge #1: Deciding What to Make

 All mobile apps fall into one of two categories: revolutionary and evolutionary.
 A revolutionary app is unique, has no competition, and is the first of its kind.
-An app that could turn coal into gold would be considered revolutionary (and very lucrative).
+For example, an app that could turn coal into gold would be considered revolutionary (and very lucrative).

-On the other hand, an evolutionary app is one that is based on a pre-existing app.
-An evolutionary app adds value by innovating, adding new features, or doing an overall better job than its competitors.
+On the other hand, an evolutionary app is based on a preexisting app.
+It adds value by innovating, adding new features, or doing a better job overall than its competitors.

 Many successful revolutionary apps eventually become evolutionary.
 In the case of the app Coal2Gold, it turns out that an app that transforms coal into gold is very popular (who would have thought?).